MInst.org › Contents › Introduction › Chapter I

 Comparative genomic analyses of the PTS were reported by screening 202 sequenced genomes [Microbiol Mol Biol Rev].
 By using both phylogenetic methods and analysis of genome context within 222 sequenced genomes HGT (Horizontal Gene Transfer) was implicated in the evolution of the PTS [BMC Evol Biol].
 The PTS has been found in archaea, for example Thermofilum pendens [LBNL].

 The PTS is a bacterial membrane transport system that allows the concomitant transport and phosphorylation of carbohydrates, essentially sugars (PTS-sugars).
-Transport and phosphorylation occur at the expense of phosphoenolpyruvate (PEP) through phosphoryl transfer between two cytosoluble proteins, Enzyme I (EI) and HPr, and the Enzyme II complexes (EIIs) which are specific for each PTS-substrate transported.
-The different EIIs are characterized by their domains (A, B, C and possibly D) present either on a single polypeptide chain or as several polypeptides [J Bacteriol].
+Transport and phosphorylation occur at the expense of phosphoenolpyruvate (PEP) through phosphoryl transfer between two cytosoluble proteins, Enzyme I (EI) and HPr, and the different Enzymes II which are specific for each PTS-substrate transported.
+The Enzymes II are characterized by their domains (A, B, C and possibly D) present either as a single polypeptide chain or as several polypeptides [J Bacteriol].
 The phosphoryl transfer involves phosphorylation of histidine and cysteine residues [Biochim Biophys Acta] [J Phys Chem B].

 Formation of stable transition state complexes between the different PTS proteins may occur during transport [J Biol Chem].
 The sub-cellular distribution of EI, the first phosphotransfer protein of the PTS complex, varies with growth conditions [Proc Natl Acad Sci U S A], an observation which later was not corroborated [EMBO J].
 Kinetic studies have indicated that EI acts as a dimer and can phosphorylate HPr without dissociating to a monomer [Biochemistry].
 The isolated C-terminal domain of EI is able, as a dimer, to hydrolyze PEP into pyruvate and inorganic phosphate although not as efficiently as full length EI.
 Such domain provides a model system for studying conformational dynamics regulating EI activity [J Biol Chem].
 Effects of ligands on EI have been explained by a molecular model involving a 'swivel' upon binding of PEP [J Biol Chem] [Proc Natl Acad Sci U S A].
 The interactions between Enzyme I and its inhibitor α-ketoglutarate (which accumulates during nitrogen starvation) have been studied by NMR and enzymatic assays [ACS Chem Biol].